cangyeone/scilib/README.md

 # scilib
-Here are some function to do science research.
+Here are some functions to do scientific research.